Lexapro Addiction: Side Effects, Detox, Withdrawal, and Treatment

 If you are addicted to Lexapro or abuse it and other prescription drugs, it is possible for you to get sober and live a fulfilling life in recovery.
 A comprehensive addiction treatment program is key to overcoming any drug addiction.
 Nova Recovery Center can provide personalized, effective treatment that addresses the core causes of your addictive behaviors instead of just treating the symptoms.

 Call Nova Recovery Center today if you need help freeing yourself from Lexapro abuse and drug addiction.
+Could you have an addiction to Lexapro?

 - Gender-specific treatment